tristanpendergrass/supreme-couscous/ideas.md

 - An aggressive but squishy enemy that makes lots of smaller attacks.
 - A tanky enemy.
 It would have a vast health pool, non-threatening attacks, and charge a large unblockable hit.
 This will feel like a damage check and rewards high damage comps.
 - An enemy that rewards timing your attacks correctly.
 They deploy a shield blocking percent of damage periodically.

+## Morale

+Party morale is what takes a hit when the party takes a hit (there is no concept of health, although there are injuries).
+Morale is a meter that goes from 0 to 100 or whatever, but more significantly it will determine some things about the fight.
+If it's full then heroes attack slowly but confidently, striking with full effectiveness and easily.
+When the morale sinks lower than full ally attacks are drawn from a pool that has lower cooldowns and lower effectiveness.
+You have to do more actions just to keep up the same pace of damage.

+## Injuries

+Individual party members can be injured by enemies.
+The effects of injuries could be to slow their energy gain, decrease the effectiveness of their moves, or make their moves harder to execute by adding junk to the recipe.